sokcheahay6/web-api-design/README.md

 ## Multiple Postings Safe (MPS)
 Posting the same data multiple times must be safe and the action must be executed only one time.
 For example, a user submitted a form, but the network is slow.
 After a long wait, he refreshes the page.
-That data must have request id or any information to identify the same data and ensure that the actual work is executed only time.
+That data must have request id or any information to identify the same data and ensure that the actual work is executed only once.

 ## dashboard
 Return a page showing information and links to available actions on entity.